By Marcin Wojtyczka

 Methods:

 - Set up a jury rudder (difficult but has been successfully used by many sailors).
 Most boats do not carry such a piece of gear aboard, so something will have to be fabricated and deployed while at sea.
-Use materials that may already be aboard that can be used to put together an emergency rudder (e.g. spinnaker or whisker pole, rudder head, plywood panels like small cabinet doors, gangway).
+Use materials that may already be aboard that can be used to put together an emergency rudder (e.g. spinnaker or whisker pole, rudder head, plywood panels like small cabinet doors, or gangway).
 The emergency rudder should be about half the size of the original rudder to make it easier to deploy and use.

 - Tow a drogue (e.g. Seabreak drogue) to pull on one side of the boat or the other in order to steer (has been successfully used by many sailors).
 If you do not have a drogue, even a stout bucket should work.
 Depending on the size of the drogue this may slow the boat down considerably and be inefficient if you have to go against wind and high waves